zapstart/LCTHW/README.md

-This is the my note on LCTHW
+This is my note on LCTHW